jiwonyangg/DMS1_Blog/posts/week4_session1-2.md

 ![Ideas for Icons](/W04/3_8list.jpg)

+**After class thoughts**

-After class thoughts.
-After being told that the icons should be very specific I went in and now my updated idea is to combine the two of my ideas I had in my brainstorm: ”cultural community” and “game”.
+After being told that the icons should be very specific I went back to brainstorm and now my updated idea is to combine the two of my ideas I had in my mindmap: ”cultural community” and “game”.
 I thought that this would be the most interesting and least limiting for me to explore, it was just a matter of choosing which culture to represent.
 Because I don’t want to potentially misrepresent another community, I chose to just stick with Korean culture, due to my own background being Korean, therefore it would decrease the room for error or misrepresentation significantly.

 I also started to brainstorm the specific interest communities for the first 9 icons.
 My final choices will be: Food, Music, Movies, Traditional Instruments, Traditional Games, Sports, Esports and Architecture.